bulentsoykan/IDS6938-Computational-Optimization-Models-and-Methods/Optimization_methods/README.md

-# Heuristic Global Optimization
+# Computational Optimization Methods
-Global optimization attempts to find the global minima / maxima of a function or set of functions.
+Computational optimization attempts to find the global minima / maxima of a function or set of functions.
 The functions may have more than one local minima and hence global optimization differs from local optimization in that it cannot be easily solved by using something like gradient descent.
 Moreover, in a lot of cases explicitly calculating the derivatives of the functions may be intractable.

 **Heuristic** Global Optimization aims to solve the global optimization problem using heuristics to find an approximate solution, unlike classical algorithms which aim to find exact solutions.
 This repository aims to be a collection of such algorithms, providing both the theory behind the algorithms as well as Python implementations.